SergeyPetrakov/Bayesian-ML-project/README.md

 We conducted experiments with several single unceratinty measures: `Entropy`, `Maxprob`, `Delta`.
 And we also conducted experiments with MC-Dropout-based ensemble metrics: `Ensemble score`, `Ensemble delta`, `Expected entropy`, `Predictive entropy`, `BALD`, `EPKL`, `RMI`.

+for data loading run command: `cp -r data/. .`

 Since T5 model was taken from Hugging Face one can easily quickstart.

+There are two ways to reproduce results:

+1) ```Jupyter notebooks```
-"Run all" notebooks for uncertainty experiments are available.
+"Run all" notebooks for uncertainty experiments with all sufficient information are available.
 For single models: ```CLEAR_SINGLE_MODEL_UE_T5.ipynb``` For ensemble models: ```CLEAR_MC_DROPOUT_UE_T5.ipynb```

+Some additional experiments available in jupyter notebooks, that starts with `QA`.

+2) ```Python scripts```
 Since some operations require significant amount of time even with GPU file there are added `t5_ue.py` and `t5_ue_with_trie.py` in order to launch them using `nohup python3 t5_ue.py > t5_ue.out &`.
 After that all necessary tables and figures will be saved automatically in working folder.

-Some additional experiments available in jupyter notebooks, that starts with `QA`.

-You can reproduce experiments with examples from jupyter notebooks.
+Some results presented in presentations:
+Results of MC dropout model uncertainty experiments ( Ensemble score, Ensemble delta, Expected entropy, Predictive entropy, BALD, EPKL, RMI) are available in `mc_dropout_experiments_uncertainty.pptx`
 Results of sinlge model uncertainty experiments (Maxprob, Delta, Entropy) are available in `16_11_2022_baseline_acc_single_uncertainty.pptx`.